Start by clicking on the Library link in your Canvas course. This will take you to the List of Databases where you can search for articles.

 Scroll down to the "Issues" databases.
 These are great for gathering background knowledge on your topic.
 Try several to see what you can find and look for reports within the last 5 years.

-Below are instructions on how to search CQ Researcher and Facts on File:
+Below are instructions on how to search Facts on File:

-After gathering background knowledge from one of the Pro/Con databases, visit Academic Search Complete (EBSCO) to search for magazine and scholarly journal articles.
-It is the second database listed on the main Databases (Find Articles) page:
+After gathering background knowledge from one of the "Issues" databases, visit Academic Search Complete (EBSCO) to search for magazine and scholarly journal articles.
+It is the first database listed at the top of the Databases page: